erisjacey/blog/posts/travel/japan-2023/usj.md

 *Credits to [Coaster Thrills](https://www.youtube.com/watch?v=XdG8_7H7IxY) for this picture.*

-Megan, being the acrophobia she was, needed a bit of convincing to go on this ride.
+Megan was not the most fond of thrilling rollercoasters and needed a bit of convincing to go on this ride.
 I was glad she eventually agreed, because it turned out to be one of the better rides here, and I think she would say the same.

 While it did have a couple of novelties like famous pop songs playing during the ride, the thrilling drops were fairly standard, which was not a bad thing at all.